 OSHA is requesting that OMB extend its approval of the information

-collection requirements contained in the Standard on Welding, Cutting
+collection requirements contained in the Standard on Fire Protection in

-reduce its current burden hour estimate associated with this Standard
+requesting to reduce its current burden hour estimate associated with

-Agency will summarize the comments submitted in response to this notice
+hours.
+The Agency will summarize the comments submitted in response to

 Type of Review: Extension of a currently approved collection.